Green Party of Ontario: 2022–2023: Expanding

 Deputy leader Aislinn Clancy was elected in 2023.

 Schreiner was re-elected in the 2022 provincial election and was again the only Green candidate elected.
 The party narrowly lost in Parry Sound—Muskoka, a riding that had been held by the Progressive Conservatives since its establishment in 1999.
 Green candidate Matt Richter placed second to PC candidate Graydon Smith, losing by just over 2,100 votes.

 The party elected its second MPP in 2023.
 Green candidate and deputy leader Aislinn Clancy was elected in a 2023 by-election in Kitchener Centre, doubling Green representation in the Legislature.
-Clancy won just under 48% of the vote, solidly beating the ONDP candidate.
+Clancy won just under 48% of the vote, solidly beating the NDP candidate.
 The seat had previously been in New Democratic hands since 2018.

 Policies

 The Green Party of Ontario shares the values identified by the Global Greens: participatory democracy, nonviolence, social justice, sustainability, respect for diversity and ecological wisdom.
 The party describes itself as socially progressive, environmentally focused and fiscally responsible.

 In the lead-up to the 2022 election, the party released policy papers focused on housing, climate change and mental health.
 Its 2022 platform identified three priorities: a caring society, focussed on improving equitable healthcare, education, and social services; connected communities, focussed on tackling housing affordability by building more infill development, strengthening protections for renters and addressing speculation in the housing market; and new climate economy, focused on achieving net-zero emissions by 2045 by replacing fossil fuels with renewable energy sources, growing green jobs and protecting the environment.